PA-RISC Buses

 Runway is the system bus of newer 64-bit systems with PA-7200 and PA-8000 processors and up.
 It is a synchronous, split-transaction bus.
 PA-8500, PA-8600 and PA-8700 use an advanced version of Runway, Runway+/Runway DDR.

-- Parity protection on address/data and control signal
+- Supports cache coherency and parity protection on address/data and control signal

 - Each attached device contains its own arbitrator logic